 US TAX COMPLIANCE WHEN IN ITALY

-Worldwide Income.
 The United States of America taxes its CITIZENS and resident aliens (green card holders) on their worldwide income regardless of their location or source of income.
 The rules for filing income, estate, and gift tax returns and paying estimated tax are generally the same whether you are in the United States or abroad.

-- Head of household: $18,000
+- Head of Household $18.350

 You are subject to additional IRS reporting:

 - If you own 10% or more in a foreign corporation or Llc (Srl);